Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 ### Custom map classification

-For travel time data, having fixed intervals with gradually increasing travel times is an intuitive way of displaying the phenomena.
-The pretty breaks classification scheme achieves something like this, but it did not work perfectly for our data.
-Using `mapclassify`, we can create a custom classification and select which class interval values to use.
-This way, we can try to better capture the variation in the data while using rounded-up intuitive class break values.
-It would be meaningful to show differences between the typical travel times, but avoid having classes distinguishing between long travel times.
-To achieve this, we'll create a custom classifier with fixed 10-minute intervals up to 90 minutes, allowing us to emphasize variations around the central peak of the distribution.
+In case none of the existing classification schemes produce a desired output, we can also create a custom classification scheme using `mapclassify` and select which class interval values to use.
+Fixed intervals with gradually increasing travel times provide an intuitive way to display travel time data.
+While the pretty breaks classification scheme follows this approach, it didn’t work perfectly for our data.
+With our own classification scheme, we can show differences among the typical travel times, but avoid having classes distinguishing between long travel times.
+We'll create a custom classifier with fixed 10-minute intervals up to 90 minutes to achieve this.

 ```python
 break_values = [10, 20, 30, 40, 50, 60, 70, 80, 90]